FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - Removed unnecessary import in protocols
 - Having quotation marks in a prompt or a step description could break the protocol, now fixed
+- Fixed tabs on first startup of CAMELS

 ## 1.3.0